Anti-austerity strikes sweep southern Europe

-MADRID/LISBON Police and protesters clashed in Spain, Italy and Portugal on Wednesday as millions of workers went on strike in organised labour's biggest Europe-wide challenge to austerity policies since the euro zone debt crisis erupted three years ago.
+MADRID/LISBON Police and protesters clashed in Spain and Italy on Wednesday as millions of workers went on strike in organised labour's biggest Europe-wide challenge to austerity policies since the euro zone debt crisis erupted three years ago.

 Hundreds of flights were cancelled, schools were shut, factories were at a standstill and trains barely ran in Spain and Portugal where unions held their first joint general strike.
 Stoppages in Belgium interrupted international rail services.

-But the demonstrations organised by the European Trade Union Confederation seemed unlikely to force hard-pressed governments to change their cost-cutting strategies.

-In Spain, 118 people were arrested - including two allegedly with material to make explosives - after confrontations at picket lines and damage to storefronts.
+In Spain, 110 people were arrested - including two allegedly with material to make explosives - after confrontations at picket lines and damage to storefronts.
 Riot police fired rubber bullets at protesters in central Madrid in one brief clash.
-Some 74 people were hurt.

-"In austerity, there is only depression and unemployment," Fernando Toxo, head of Spain's biggest union, Comisiones Obreras told tens of thousands of demonstrators in central Madrid.

 DEEPENING RECESSION

-In Portugal and Greece - both rescued with European funds and under strict austerity programmes - the economic downturn sharpened in the third quarter, data showed on Wednesday.
+In Portugal and Greece - both rescued with European funds and under strict austerity programmes - the economic downturn sharpened in the third quarter, data showed in Wednesday.

-Portuguese unemployment jumped to a record 15.8 percent while in neighbouring Spain, one in four of the workforce is jobless.

 Close to 26 million people are unemployed in the European Union while governments take aim at spending on treasured universal health care and public schools.